 Have this conversation in a private environment if possible.
 Just be yourself and listen to them.

-Allow your mate time to vent if need be and don’t be afraid to allow some silence in your conversation—sometimes people need silence in order to think.
-This is not the time to argue with them or to tell them you know how they feel, or to try to solve their problems.
-Simply listen, reflect and clarify.
+Allow your mate time to vent if need be and don’t be afraid to allow some silence in your conversation — sometimes people need silence in order to think.
+This is not the time to argue with them or tell them you know how they feel, or try to solve their problems.
+Simply listen, reflect, and clarify.